 - A “What if” APAS automatically shows what and how completed course work will apply to a major.
 Use the “What If” APAS to do major shopping.

 - What is catalog year/bulletin year and how can it be changed?

-- Per policy, students follow the catalog in effect their first term at Morris—if it has not expired—or any future catalog.
+- Per policy, students may follow the catalog in effect during their first term at Morris or any catalog after their first term until expiration.
+Catalogs expire after nine years.
 APAS defaults to the catalog based on the first term.
 The Office of the Registrar must be contacted in order for APAS to recognize future catalogs.
 The Registrar processes catalog year changes for students.
 When majors change, sometimes following a new catalog is desirable.
 Advisers should advise student to initiate this kind request.

 - Major GPA

 - APAS is the official source for the major GPA, which is useful to students when setting up Career Center files and for faculty writing graduate school letters of recommendation.

 - What does >D mean?

 e.g. SP07 4PHIL4000 0.0 A->D History of Phil Seminar